CameronWD/Restful-Motoracing-API/README.md

   - driver_id (integer, foreign key references Driver(id), not null): The id of the driver.
   - user_id (integer, foreign key references User(id), not null): The id of the user who created the result record.

 The Result table stores results from races.
 For this reason, it uses the race_id and driver_id so that each row is unique to that race, and that driver.
-A race with twenty drivers would therefore have twent rows in the results table all with the same race_id foreign key but differing driver_id.
+A race with twenty drivers would therefore have twenty rows in the results table all with the same race_id foreign key but differing driver_id.
 This table is very important for more complex functions within the API as it is the culmination of many data points.

 ![Results](/docs/psql/results.png)